How to Build an Outbound Sales Team

 • Medium to long length sales cycles

 Consultative selling requires a change in mindset.
-Instead of going out to sell, salespeople will need to go and have a conversation with potential buyers, in a structured and reputable manner.
-Building trust first with any potential buyer is a big aspect of consultative selling.
+Instead of going out to sell, salespeople will need to have a conversation with potential buyers, in a structured and reputable manner.
+Building trust first with any potential buyer is just one fo the key selling skills required.

-Initially a lot of sales people struggle to adapt to the consultative sales method, as they are almost hard wired to sell products and services via the traditional features and benefits method.
-However, if you choose to adapt a consultative sales approach, it is important to stick with it, as modern buyers have become more resistant to being sold products.
+Initially, many sales professionals struggle to adapt to the consultative sales method, as they are almost hard wired to sell products and services via the traditional features and benefits method.
+However, if you choose to adapt a consultative sales approach, it is important to stick with it, as modern buyers have become more resistant to being sold product.

 Steps involved in Consultative Selling